-F. Instructions For Use of Pro Rata or Short Rate Table
+G. Instructions For Use of Pro Rata or Short Rate Table

 - 1. Express the date of cancellation by year and decimal part of a year by combining the calendar year with the decimal appearing opposite the month and day in the Pro Rata Table, e.g., March 7, 2007, is designated as 2007.181. - 2.
-In like manner express the effective date of the policy by year and decimal part of a year and subtract from the cancellation date.
+In like manner express the effective date of the policy by year and decimal part of a year and subtract from the cancellation date. - 3.
+The difference, in the case of one year policies, represents the percentage of the annual premium which is to be retained by the carrier.